 Of course, this was a swap & I got the most lovely package from my partner Gracie!
 I love those cards & have placed them on a shelf next to my desk.
 The extras she sent will definitely find their way into a future project, too.

 This was fun & a good exercise for me.
 My personal goal for the year has been “focus” and I think this fits as a good reminder that narrowing focus can help to get things done.
 There was another limiting factor to this project – the time-frame.
 Having a commitment to my swap partner ensured that I’d finish this and send it out in the mail on time.

 How do you get your projects started and finished in a timely manner?

-*Additional Disclaimer: The Amazon links provided are affiliate links, I may be compensated if you make any purchase on Amazon.com after clicking through.
+*Disclaimer: The Society6 link provided is an affiliate link, I will be compensated if you make a purchase from society6.com/tamdoll.
 Thanks for your support!